opensearch-project/sql/docs/user/dql/complex.rst

    :local:
    :depth: 2

 Besides simple SFW queries (SELECT-FROM-WHERE), there is also support for complex queries such as Subquery, ``JOIN``, ``UNION`` and ``MINUS``.
-For these queries, more than one Elasticsearch index and DSL query is involved.
+For these queries, more than one OpenSearch index and DSL query is involved.
 You can check out how they are performed behind the scene by our explain API.

 Subquery
 ========